Charlotte Englebert

-Charlotte Englebert (born 20 May 2001) is a field hockey player from Belgium, who plays as a midfielder.
+Charlotte Englebert (born 20 May 2001) is a Belgian field hockey player, who plays as a midfielder.

 Career

 Club hockey

 In the Belgian Hockey League, Englebert plays club hockey for the Royal Racing Club.

+They finish second after their first apparence in honour division during the 2018-2019 season.

+From this they finish 3rd in 2021-2022/2022-2023.

+In 2023, Englebert crossed the border to play for Den Bosch, renowned for being the best women's club in the world.

+During her first year at her new club, they were crowned Dutch champions, defeating Kampong in the semifinals and SCHC in the final.

+In 2024-2025, the Den Bosch team achieved several successes: Gold Cup champion against Tilburg (1-2), EHL champion during the Easter weekend against the Belgian team Braxgata (5-1).

 National teams

 Under–18

-In 2018, Charlotte Englebert was a member of the Belgium U–18 team at the EuroHockey Youth Championship in Santander.
+In 2018, Englebert was a member of the Belgium U–18 team at the EuroHockey Youth Championship in Santander.
 At the tournament, Belgium finished in second place, taking home silver.

 Under–21

 Following her debut for the Under–18 side in 2018, Englebert appeared in the national Under–21 in 2019.
 She represented the team at the EuroHockey Junior Championship in Valencia.
 The team finished fourth, qualifying for the 2021 FIH Junior World Cup.

-In july 2022, she made her last appearance with the national Under–21.
+In July 2022, she made her last appearance with the national Under–21.
 She represented the team at the EuroHockey Junior Championship in Ghent, Belgium.
 The team finished second, qualifying for the 2023 FIH Junior World Cup.

 Red Panthers

-Charlotte Englebert made her debut for the Belgium 'Red Panthers' in 2018 during a test series against the United States in Lancaster.
+Englebert made her debut for the Belgium 'Red Panthers' in 2018 during a test series against the United States in Lancaster.

+Indian Hockey League

+During the 2024-2025 season, Englebert was signed by the Soorma Hockey Club for 16 lakh (1.6 million Indian rupees/18.000 euros) in the Hockey India League (HIL).

+Soorma Hockey Club finished second in the inaugural season, with Englebert finishing as top scorer with Yibbi Jansen.